 I like to be outside!
 Living rurally has allowed me wonderful access to the outdoors, and I’ve been lucky enough to do a multitude of wilderness trips throughout BC and the Canadian Arctic.

+This is an installment of our ‘Member Spotlight’ series, in which we feature a CHES Member and share how their area of research and innovation is impacting health professions education.
+In doing so, we hope to help propagate ideas throughout the community and provide a mechanism by which CHES Members may identify opportunities for collaboration and expertise sharing.
 This issue focuses on Dr. HsingChi von Bergmann.
 Dr. von Bergmann took on the role of Education Specialist at the UBC Faculty of Dentistry in the fall of 2010 with the responsibilities of conducting and mentoring educational research activities and designing modules and professional development activities to enhance teaching capacity and educational experiences for students in the Faculty.
 During the COVID-19 pandemic, she has built a virtual Learning Community for her dentistry colleagues and as a result, was nominated for the 2021 3M National Teaching Fellowship and has received two UBC teaching awards: Open Champion Award and Killam Teaching Prize.
 On the scholarship front, Dr. von Bergmann has received grant funding each year in the past 11 years to support her colleagues in developing education scholarship.

 How did you become involved in Health Professions Education (HPE) research and what drew you to this activity?